ekivolowitz/LIS351Projects/Journal3/README.md

 #### Input Work Done
 The input work done is this subdirectory of the repository.
 #### Output Results

-Login Screen with a good actor, from the table of users.
+Login Screen with a good actor, from the table of users, and user's login screen.
-![File selected from landing page](https://github.com/ekivolowitz/LIS351Projects/blob/master/imgs/GoodActor.png) Logged in User
+![File selected from landing page](https://github.com/ekivolowitz/LIS351Projects/blob/master/imgs/GoodActor.png)
-![Returned data from that file](https://github.com/ekivolowitz/LIS351Projects/blob/master/imgs/Home.png) Log in as any valid user without their password
+![Returned data from that file](https://github.com/ekivolowitz/LIS351Projects/blob/master/imgs/Home.png)

+Log in as any valid user without their password
 ![Log in as any valid user without their password](https://github.com/ekivolowitz/LIS351Projects/blob/master/imgs/Home.png)

 #### Approach
 It is common for web developers to not use [Prepared Statements](https://en.wikipedia.org/wiki/Prepared_statement) when crafting SQL queries.
 This means that you can inject your own SQL code, if you'd like.
 For example,
 ```sql